rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ### Removed features

-`be`, `prove`, `syntax`, `note` were unimplemented and removed from the language.  `mutable` is now written `mut`. `bind` had too much overlap with other closure forms while providing subtly different semantics so was removed. `do` loops were rarely used, so the `do` keyword was repurposed.
+`be`, `prove`, `syntax`, `note` were unimplemented and removed from the language.  `mutable` is now written `mut`. `cont` was renamed to `again`. `bind` had too much overlap with other closure forms while providing subtly different semantics so was removed. `do` loops were rarely used, so the `do` keyword was repurposed.
 Resources were removed in favor of class destructors.

+### Reflection system

+A preliminary reflection system now exists.
+Type descriptors contain a compiler-generated function that calls visitor-methods on a predefined intrinsic visitor interface.
+This enables reflecting on a value without knowing its type (with some supporting library work).
+Much existing code will gradually shift over to this interface, as it subsumes a number of other tasks the compiler and runtime are currently doing as special cases.

 ### Library improvements